kapoorsuvan-cpu/Longitudinal-Minimal-Marker-Alzheimer-s/README.md

 ROC-AUC ≈ 0.826
 ```

-However, the most important practical finding is:
+However, the main practical conclusion is:

-> Broad cognitive testing produced the largest improvement, and cognitive + APOE features captured much of the predictive signal.
-MRI and biomarkers added incremental value, but the gains were smaller relative to their added testing burden.
+> Broad cognitive testing produced the largest performance improvement.
+APOE, MRI, and biomarkers added incremental value, but the gains were smaller relative to their added testing burden.

 The minimal-marker analysis supports the same conclusion:

 > A compact clinical/APOE marker panel performed nearly as well as a more burdensome multimodal MRI-containing panel.

+The continuous outcome analysis showed:

+> MMSE and CDR-SB change were modestly predictable, while MoCA change was weak and exploratory.

 Overall:

 > **Cognitive phenotyping is the strongest practical predictor of 2-year MCI-to-dementia conversion in this ADNI analysis.
-APOE, MRI, and biomarkers provide complementary information, but their incremental gains should be weighed against testing burden.
-Continuous cognitive decline is harder to predict than binary conversion, with modest results for MMSE and CDR-SB change and weak exploratory results for MoCA change.**
+APOE, MRI, and biomarkers provide complementary information, but their incremental gains should be weighed against testing burden.**